 Program Advisory Panel

-In planning the HNSA 2021 main conference program, the HNSA Committee established a Program Advisory Panel to assist create a program using principles of diversity and inclusion.
+To improve depth, breadth and innovation in our programs, the HNSA Committee has established a Program Advisory Panel to assist in using principles of diversity and inclusion.
 We are grateful for the invaluable contribution of the panel members below.

 Tim Darcy Ellis